mtkopone/smoax/README.md

     checks that the latest ajax call matches the parameters.

+`smoax.register(method, url, responseData)` takes three parameters:

+1. The HTTP method: GET, POST, PUT, etc.
+2. The URL of the request
+3. A response body to provide when the the ajax gets invoked.
+This can be either a string, a javascript object or a function that returns one of the previous types.

 `smoax.registerError(method, url, statusCode, statusText, responseData)` may be used to test error conditions.
 It takes the following parameters:

 1. The HTTP method: GET, POST, PUT, etc.